Thanks to PurseMonger and her amazing Beta reader skills!

 She was the reason he had travelled through a freezing and raging sea, the reason he endured the cold climate, the reason he was willing to humble himself before Chief Hakoda and Kanna, and the reason he was willing to confront Aang if necessary.

-The sun had finally risen, fully illuminating the blue morning sky, making the ice and snow buildings shine brightly.
+The sun had finally risen, fully illuminating the blue morning sky, making the ice and snow buildings glisten brightly.
 A few minutes later, Zuko moved away from the window when he noticed that the citizens were moving about in the streets to get ready for the upcoming wedding.

 Perhaps he would find the courage during the festivities to tell Katara what she meant to him.
 And hopefully, she would not break his heart…